pork3/sdlengine/README.md

   ->events   - Contains files for managing the event listeners and event dispatching.

-  ->glfiles  - Contains files for handling the object, 3D collection of vertices and shader
+  ->glfiles  - Contains files for handling the object, textures and shader

-  ->lib      - Contains files for managing the vertices to create the
+  ->lib      - Contains files for managing different public domain image loaders

   ->sdlfiles - Contains files for creating a SDL2 window to display to the third party user.